Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

-We next evaluate THC-sc$GW$ and the THC-sc$GW\Gamma$ variants on the larger and chemically more diverse \textit{GW}100 benchmark set (def2-TZVPP).
-Beyond providing a more stringent test of transferability, the \textit{GW100} set allows us to assess whether the qualitative ordering of vertex corrections inferred above persists across chemically distinct families and to isolate the regimes in which static screening becomes unreliable.
+We next evaluate THC-sc$GW$ and the THC-sc$GW\Gamma_{\Sigma}$ variants on the larger and chemically more diverse \textit{GW}100 benchmark set (def2-TZVPP).
+Beyond providing a more stringent test of transferability, $GW$100 data set allows us to assess whether the qualitative ordering of vertex corrections inferred above persists across chemically distinct families and to isolate the regimes in which static screening becomes unreliable.
 In what follows, we (i) justify the convergence protocol used for production runs, (ii) document numerical stability issues associated with SOX self-consistency and their manifestation as IR/sparse-sampling leakage, and (iii) analyze the method ordering and static-dynamic differences by chemical group, emphasizing the underlying screening physics.

-The $GW$100 set spans substantially larger one-particle spaces and polarizability than the $G_0W_0\Gamma29$ set, increasing the cost per self-consistency iteration and making numerical stability central.
-Since IPs are reported to two decimal places, a strict uniform $10^{-7}$~a.u.\ self-consistency threshold is unnecessarily for routine production.
-To balance wall-clock cost against the target IP precision, we thus adopt size-dependent thresholds: for systems with $250 \le N_{\mathrm{AO}} \le 300$ atomic orbitals we use $10^{-6}$~a.u., and for $N_{\mathrm{AO}} \ge 300$ we use $10^{-5}$~a.u. and dropped the dynamical screening, while retaining $10^{-7}$~a.u.\ for smaller systems.
-These criteria are summarized in Table S5 in the Supporting Information.
+The $GW$100 data set spans substantially larger one-particle spaces and polarizabilities than the $G_0W_0\Gamma29$ set, increasing the cost per self-consistency iteration and making numerical stability central.
+Since IPs are reported to two decimal places, a strict uniform $10^{-7}$~a.u. self-consistency threshold is unnecessarily strict for routine production.
+To balance wall-clock cost against the target IP precision, we thus adopt size-dependent thresholds: for systems with $250 \le N_{\mathrm{AO}} \le 300$ atomic orbitals we use $10^{-6}$~a.u., and for $N_{\mathrm{AO}} \ge 300$ we use $10^{-5}$~a.u. and dropped the dynamical screening, while retaining $10^{-7}$~a.u. for smaller systems.
+These criteria and exceptions are summarized in the Supporting Information.